-Manufactured cells will be shipped frozen for administration at clinical sites no later than 3 days prior to the date of planned administration.
-Cells will be thawed according to standard operating procedure outlined in MOO and infused intravenously without a filter over approximately 30 minutes or per local institutional standard after standard prehydration and premedication, according to institutional guidelines.
+Manufactured cells will be shipped frozen for administration at clinical sites no later than 3 days prior to the planned start of conditioning.
+Conditioning should not begin until the manufactured cells have arrived on site.
+Cells will be thawed according to standard operating procedure outlined in MOO and infused intravenously without a filter over approximately 30 minutes or per local institutional standard after standard pre-hydration and premedication, according to institutional guidelines.
 This standard requires that the patient be on continuous cardiac, respiratory and oxygen saturation monitor throughout the infusion and for 30 minutes afterwards.
 Vital signs will be measured and recorded pre-infusion, 15 minutes into infusion, and end of infusion.
-The RN will stay with the patient for the first 5 minutes of the transfusion.
+The RN will stay with the patient for the first 5 minutes of the infusion.
 If two transduction products are administered, the second transduced product will be administered without delay after the first.